nonplayer/hammercrawl/hc_core_smith.md

 If the NPC fails this save, they are inflicted with a Wound, or two if they rolled a natural 1.
 Each wound taken stacks, and once a NPC takes a number of wounds equal to or greater than their Hit Die total, that NPC is slain.

 If the NPC succeeds at this save, they instead take a Scratch.
-Scratches also accumulate, and for each Scratch the NPC suffers a Bane on subsequent Death saves to resist wounds.
-Once a NPC fails a Death save and takes a wound, erase all of its current Scratches.
+Scratches also accumulate, making subsequent damage saves more difficult to pass as the PCs whittle away at their health.
+For each such Scratch the NPC carries, they roll their damage save at one die step lower.
+Once a NPC fails a Death save and takes a wound, tally the Wound and erase all of its current Scratches.

 Keeping track of scratches and remaining HD can be done with simple use of a small die (such as a d6) counting scratches, and a larger die (such as d12 or higher) counting down the NPC's remaining HD.
 It can be handy to keep a d30 on hand for the more powerful boss monsters, when needed.
 Alternately, a bowl of different-colored tokens can be used, with one color representing Scratches, and the other representing Wounds.